ibm-cloud-docs/Cloudant/api/cloudant_query.md

 The most obvious difference in the results you get when you use full text indexes is the inclusion of a large `bookmark` field.
 The reason is that text indexes are different from view-based indexes.
-For more flexibility when you work with the results that are obtained from a full text query, you can supply the `bookmark` value as part of the request body.
+For more flexibility, when you work with the results that are obtained from a full text query, you can supply the `bookmark` value as part of the request body.
 Use the `bookmark` to specify which page of results you require.